What is Nitriding?

-In plasma nitriding, intense high voltage electric fields in a vacuum are used to generate ionized nitrogen gas molecules.
+In plasma nitriding, intense high-voltage electric fields in a vacuum are used to generate ionized nitrogen gas molecules.
 This highly active gas with ionized molecules, known as plasma accelerates to impinge on the work surface.
 This ion bombardment cleans the surface, heats the workpiece, and provides active nitrogen ions.
 Plasma nitriding helps in close control of the nitriding microstructure and its efficiency is not dependent on the temperature.

 Metallurgically versatile, the ion nitriding process provides excellent retention of surface finish and ensures repetitive metallurgical properties.
 Ion nitriding can be conducted at temperatures lower than those conventionally employed.
 The plasma nitriding process does not cause any pollution and insignificant gas consumption which are important economic and public policy factors.

-Advantages and Disadvantages of Ion Nitriding Process
+What are the Advantages and Disadvantages of the Ion Nitriding Process?

-The main advantages of the plasma nitriding are:
+The main advantages of plasma nitriding are:

 - Close control of Nitrided microstructure.

 - The working lifespan of the component also increases.

 - No polishing or machining is required post-nitriding process.